MaayanLab/clustergrammer/README.md

 ('Gene: TP53','Type: Not Interesting')	8.3	4.098	-12.2
 ('Gene: IRAK','Type: Not Interesting')	7.23	3.01	0.88
 ```
-This format is easier to export from a Python Pandas DataFrame.
+This format is easier to export from a Python Pandas DataFrame (see [net.write_matrix_to_tsv](https://github.com/MaayanLab/clustergrammer-py/blob/master/clustergrammer/export_data.py)).

 Several example matrix tab-separated files can be found in the [txt](txt) directory.
 An example matrix tab-separated file with row and column categories can be seen here: [rc_two_cats.txt](txt/rc_two_cats.txt).
 See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use the python module to generate a visualization json from these matrix files.